kubevirt/user-guide/docs/virtual_machines/host-devices.md

 ## Preparation of mediated devices such as vGPU

-At this time, configuration of a mediated device (mdev) should be done according to the vendor directions.
+At this time, configuration of a Mediated device (mdev) should be done according to the vendor directions.
 Once the mdev is configured, KubeVirt will be able to discover and use it for device assignment.

 ## Listing permitted devices